oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   {{%expand "Click here to expand." %}}

-  - About the weblogic credentials secret.
+  - About the WebLogic credentials secret:
     - It is required and must contain `username` and `password` fields.
     - It must be referenced by the `spec.weblogicCredentialsSecret` field in your domain resource.
-    - It must also be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your model YAML.
+    - It also must be referenced by macros in the `domainInfo.AdminUserName` and `domainInfo.AdminPassWord` fields in your model YAML file.

-  - About the Model WDT runtime secret.
+  - About the Model WDT runtime secret:
     - This is a special secret required by Model in Image.
     - It must contain a `password` field.
     - It must be referenced using the `spec.model.runtimeEncryptionSecret` attribute in its domain resource.
-    - It must remain the same for as long as the domain is deployed to Kubernetes, but can freely changed between deployments.
+    - It must remain the same for as long as the domain is deployed to Kubernetes, but can be changed between deployments.
-    - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic server pods.
+    - It is used to encrypt data as it's internally passed using log files from the domain's introspector job and on to its WebLogic Server pods.

-  - About deleting and recreating the secrets.
+  - About deleting and recreating the secrets:
-    - We delete a secret before creating it as otherwise the create command will fail if the secret already exists.
+    - We delete a secret before creating it, otherwise the create command will fail if the secret already exists.
     - This allows us to change the secret when using the `kubectl create secret` verb.

-  - We name and label secrets using their associated domain uid for two reasons.
+  - We name and label secrets using their associated domain UID for two reasons:
     - To make it obvious which secrets belong to which domains.
-    - To make it easier to cleanup a domain.
+    - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

   {{% /expand%}}

-  If you're following the `JRF` path through the sample, then you also need to deploy the secrets referenced by macros in the `JRF` model's `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
-For details about the uses of these secrets see the model in image user documentation.
+  If you're following the `JRF` path through the sample, then you also need to deploy the secrets referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
+For details about the uses of these secrets, see the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation.

-  **If you're running `JRF`, please run the following commands to deploy its required secrets:**
+  If you're domain type is `JRF`, run the following commands to deploy its required secrets:

   {{%expand "Click here to expand." %}}